readthedocs-fr/liveapp/README.md

 ## How to use

-You can download the latest release [here](https://github.com/readthedocs-fr/LiveApp-frontend/releases), unzip it with [7-zip](https://www.7-zip.org/) and run liveapp.exe
+You can download the latest release from [here](https://github.com/readthedocs-fr/LiveApp-frontend/releases).

 ## How to build